mikedidomizio/git-history-generator/README.md

 # Git Commit Visualizer

-The purpose of this project (so far) is to be able to allow me to render git trees similar to [git-scm.com](git-scm.com).
+The purpose of this project (so far) is for me to be able to render git commits/branches similar to [git-scm.com](git-scm.com).

 For instance here is an [image on the Git website](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) that shows a visualization of rebasing a branch.